f0lio/discontext/README.md

 A simple Discord bot that allows you to search for messages semantically.

+## Notes

+- I only started this project because I wanted to learn about word embeddings and vector databases, so I'm not sure if I'll ever finish it.
+If you want to use it, you'll have to figure out how to host it yourself.

+- This is clearly still a work in progress.
+Still needs a lot of work, especially on the database side.
+Vector databases are relatively easy to use, but hard to maintain.

+- Also, the reason I framed it as a Discord bot is because as much as I love the platform, its search functionality is not as good.
+I'm not sure if I'll ever get to a point where I can host this bot for others to use, but if I do, I'll update this section.

+- One last thing, I'm not sure if I'm using the right abstractions/structure as I'm not very experienced with TypeScript.
+Though, I tried to leverage some abstraction to make it easier to swap out the database and the embedding service. **If you have any suggestions, please let me know.**

 ## What is it?

-Its main purpose is to help you find messages that you know are in a server, but you can't remember exactly how they were phrased.
+Its main purpose is to help you find messages that you know are in a server (or not), but you can't remember exactly how they were phrased.
 It uses [OpenAI](https://openai.com/)'s [ada](https://platform.openai.com/docs/models/embeddings) model to generate embeddings for each message and store them in a vector database ([Qdrant](https://qdrant.tech/)).
 <br>
 You can then search for messages that are semantically similar to a given query.